Wang Xiaoguang

 Wang Xiaoguang (王晓光 (王曉光, Wáng Xiǎoguāng); born October 1961) is a former Chinese politician who served as Vice Governor of Guizhou.
-He was dismissed from his position in March 2018 and placed under investigation by the Central Commission for Discipline Inspection and the National Supervisory Commission.
+He was dismissed from his position in March 2018 and placed under investigation by the Chinese Communist Party (CCP)'s Central Commission for Discipline Inspection and the National Supervisory Commission.
 Wang was the first high-ranking official probed since the National Supervisory Commission was established in March 2018.

 Career

 Wang Xiaoguang was born in October 1961, and he was entered to Guiyang Normal College in 1980.
 After he graduated from Guiyang Normal College, he became the instructor of Guiyang Police School in 1984.

-In 1991, Wang became the Deputy Director of the Office of Guiyang Commission for Discipline Inspection.
-He was appointed as the Secretariat of the Office of the CPC Guiyang Committee in 1995.
+In 1991, Wang became the deputy director of the Office of Guiyang Commission for Discipline Inspection.
+He was appointed as the Secretariat of the Office of the CCP Guiyang Committee in 1995.
 In 1996 he moved to Wudang District, Guiyang, and appointed as the Deputy District Governor.
-He promoted to the CPC Secretary in 2001.
+He promoted to the CCP Secretary in 2001.

-In 2002, Wang was appointed as the Deputy Mayor of Guiyang, then he promoted to the Secretariat of the CPC Guiyang Committee in 2004.
+In 2002, Wang was appointed as the Deputy Mayor of Guiyang, then he promoted to the Secretariat of the CCP Guiyang Committee in 2004.

 In 2006, Wang was appointed as the Deputy Mayor of Zunyi, and he promoted to the Mayor in 2008.
 He was appointed as the Party Secretary of Liupanshui in 2011.

 In 2013, Wang was appointed as the Party Secretary of Zunyi.
 He was appointed as the Vice Governor of Guizhou in June 2017, until he was resigned in January 2018.